MBrassey/Roboss/README.md

 #### How many Robux can you save by using Roboss?
 In MeepCity, Roboss earns you $3,000 Robux worth of MeepCoin, this is $35 value per day!

+#### Windows Defender / AntiVirus
+The single reason Windows Defender prompts you when you run Roboss for the first time is that it's not a verified Microsoft application.
+Simply click "more info" and then "Run Anyways" to use Roboss.
+All AntiVirus software I've tested (Avast, Norton & ESET) scan Roboss and it comes back clean.
+If you like, you can compile Roboss yourself using this repository and the AutoIT compilation tool.

 #### Troubleshooting:
 If you are already dancing, you have to select the dance option to continue staying awake (in some minigames).
 Roboss will continually activate the Roblox window, so you will not be able to have a window on top of Roblox.
 You can use a second monitor with Roboss and Roblox open so you can continue using your computer normally on the other.
 When using the "Speak Wisely" function, if you click on another window at the same time as Roboss is trying to type the message in to Roblox, the text will instead be printed on the window you clicked.

 #### ToDo:
 - [ ] Its done BRUH.